erwald/blog/posts/is-there-a-place-among-the-barbarians-for-me-and-my-puny-muscles.md

 ![img]({{ '/img/barbarians_1.jpeg' | url }})

 So let's imagine I was born into some generic fantasy world.
-I have this powerful enemy, let's say a powerful dragon who once engulfed my village and loved ones in flames.
+I have this powerful enemy, a dragon who once engulfed my village and loved ones in flames.
 I know there's only one way to defeat the dragon – on the battlefield – and only one group who can do it – a certain ferocious barbarian tribe.
 So I seek out the tribe and ask to join them.
 They look at my puny child's arms and tell me they need someone to pick mushrooms and cook.

 How do I feel about this?